-1. Cash on Hand (Liquid Assets): At least 25% of the total required Match amount must be cash-on-hand at the time of the application, documented by bank statements showing restricted funds or city or county resolution\.
+Cash-on-Hand (Liquid Assets): At least 25% of the total required Match amount must be cash-on-hand of the Applicant Organization at the time of the application, documented by bank statement(s), budget report(s), and/or bank letters showing sufficient restricted funds or a municipal or county resolution\.
 Cash-on-hand may exceed 25% of the total match, but may never be less than 25% of the total match.